 What is viral fundraising?
-It happens when a campaign spreads rapidly throughout the internet.
-And you benefit because it drives an unparalleled amount of traffic to your campaign.
+It happens when a fundraiser spreads rapidly throughout the internet.
+And you benefit because it drives an unparalleled amount of traffic to your fundraiser.

 Viral content leaves a lasting impression.
 The key is that it evokes an emotion.
 Crowdfunding is often an emotional experience that can be both heartbreaking and heartwarming.
 You can use those emotions as a part of your fundraising strategy.

-Although there isn’t one blueprint to make your fundraising campaign go viral, there are a few ways to ensure that it has the potential.
+Although there isn’t one blueprint to make your fundraising fundraiser go viral, there are a few ways to ensure that it has the potential.

-Broken down to its bare essentials, a viral campaign must have:
+Broken down to its bare essentials, a viral fundraiser must have:

 - A relatable story